JeromeMathieuEcology/club-iEES/README.md

 *8-12-2021*
-Segmenting and analyzing flight trajectories in moths (Mattieu Dacher)
+Segmenting and analyzing flight trajectories in moths (Matthieu Dacher)

 *15-12-2021*